“Heaven must be a Kentucky kind of place.” Daniel Boone

 I’m serving my special recipe of southern pimento cheese with crackers.
 My recipe is an interpretation, that came from a taste memory, of my Grandmother’s pimento cheese.
 It has taken me years to perfect the recipe.
 While living in Lexington, I ate once at a local deli and had their version of pimento cheese.
 Theirs tasted just like my Grandmothers.
 Determined to figure out what the missing ingredient, I asked the owner if he was willing to share their recipe.

-After several failed attempts the owner finally gave me the secret, it was mayonnaise.
-That was not what I expected to hear considering my Grandmother lived in North Carolina, I thought for sure it would have been a very Southern brand of mayonnaise.
+After several failed attempts, the owner finally gave me the secret: it was mayonnaise.
+That was not what I expected to hear, considering my Grandmother lived in North Carolina, I thought for sure it would have been a very Southern brand of mayonnaise.
 What I learned was the brand that has the same name as a univeristy was not the right one.
 After years of testing and tasting, I have perfected my recipe to rave reviews.
 Recently I received a call from my neighbor asking if I happen to be making up a batch, she was willing to pay top dollar.

 I could not resist making Buttermilk Biscuits topped with Country Ham Pate´, a favorite of Steve’s.
 What makes this ham salad extra special is Kentucky country ham.